dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 3. it MUST contain a field `tx.from: Account`
 4. it MUST contain a field `tx.to: Account`

 As `icrc7_transfer` is a batch method, it results in one block per `token_id` in the batch.
 The blocks MUST appear in the block log in the same sequence as the token ids are listed in the `token_ids` vector.
-Blocks from one batch transfer invocation can be interleaved from other such method calls.
+Blocks from one batch transfer invocation can be interleaved from other such method calls. // t.b.d. for the new API

 ## Migration Path for Ledgers Using ICP AccountId